Aliases for GPI Gene

 GeneCards Summary for GPI Gene

 GPI (Glucose-6-Phosphate Isomerase) is a Protein Coding gene.
 Diseases associated with GPI include hemolytic anemia, nonspherocytic, due to glucose phosphate isomerase deficiency and hemolytic anemia due to glucophosphate isomerase deficiency.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+Among its related pathways are Amino sugar and nucleotide sugar metabolism and Carbon metabolism.
 GO annotations related to this gene include cytokine activity and monosaccharide binding.

 UniProtKB/Swiss-Prot for GPI Gene